 University of South Carolina Beaufort

-The University of South Carolina Beaufort (USCB) will host a three-week summer institute for 25 k-12 teachers from July 9-29, 2017 as a workshop for educators to learn more about one of the most neglected and misunderstood periods in our nation’s history, and to demonstrate how that history has been influenced by events and personalities originating from the Sea Islands of South Carolina and Georgia.
-Three broad themes will be examined closely over the course of the institute, including: (1) the prelude to Reconstruction (2) Reconstruction and its Aftermath and (3) Historical Memory and the “Second Reconstruction,” the modern Civil Rights Movement.
+The University of South Carolina Beaufort (USCB) will host a three-week summer institute for 25 k-12 teachers from July 8-28, 2018 as a workshop for educators to learn more about one of the most neglected and misunderstood periods in our nation’s history, and to demonstrate how that history has been influenced by events and personalities originating from the Sea Islands of South Carolina.
+We will examine closely three broad themes over the course of the institute, including: (1) the prelude to Reconstruction (2) Reconstruction and its Aftermath and (3) Historical Memory and the “Second Reconstruction,” the modern Civil Rights Movement.
 Each theme will offer unique coverage of the most significant issues, events, historical actors, and watershed moments during Reconstruction.

 This institute will guide the teachers through more than a century of American history—from

 the final years of the cotton kingdom in the South, through the Civil War and Reconstruction,

 and up to the modern civil rights era.
 We will posed key questions each day, and

 visual essay projects will provide a photographic and period art component to show